Protein-Distinct Macronutrient-Equivalent Diet 1 (PRODMED1)

 Inclusion Criteria:

-• willingness to comply with the study protocol, including on-site meal consumption and sample/data collection.
+• Willingness to comply with the study protocol, including on-site meal consumption and sample/data collection.

 Exclusion Criteria:

-• medication usage, probiotic, long-term antibiotic, and tobacco/drug/alcohol use
+• Probiotic, long-term antibiotic, and tobacco/drug/alcohol use

-• impaired kidney functions
+• Impaired kidney functions

 • Active history of cancer, diabetes, heart, liver, and kidney diseases

-• major gastrointestinal disorders in the past 3 months
+• Major gastrointestinal disorders in the past 3 months

-• history of heart attacks or stroke
+• History of heart attacks or stroke

 • Unable to meet in-person visit requirements for dining, picking up meals, and tests